greaselovely/maxmind-ipv6-edl/README.md

 ## Notes
 - Make sure to replace `<YOUR_LICENSE_KEY>` in the script with your actual MaxMind license key.
 - This script is for educational and security purposes.
 It allows you to block IPv6 traffic from countries deemed risky or unwanted.
+- This script checks to see if there is a ZIP file already downloaded, and uses it.
+If you want to download everytime, uncomment `delete_file(ZIP_FILE)` in main().

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.